jimthompson5802/gh_copilot/codex/generate_documentation/code_review/README_generate_documentation_module.md

 ChatGPT prompt: "`review this code`" and provided source for function `generate_documentation` from module `generate_documentation.py`

+## Assessment of ChatGPT comments

+* Comments covered all aspects of the function
+* ChatGPT called out reasonable gaps in the "Error Handling" and "Refinements" section.

+## Generated ChatGPT comments
 The provided code appears to be a function that uses an API (presumably from OpenAI) to generate documentation for a given Python source code based on a prompt.
 I'll go ahead and review the code:

 1. **Comments and Docstring**: